wryaoyao/LTSM/README.md

 ### Data splits

-The files in `train_valid_index_json/` store the fixed data splits used in the manuscript.
- For historical naming reasons, `valid_index` denotes the held-out evaluation/test subset used for reporting the results, while `train_index` denotes the training subset.
-The random, BFS and DFS split files correspond to the partition protocols reported in the manuscript.
+Fixed partition files for the random, BFS, and DFS evaluation protocols are provided in `train_valid_index_json/`.
+In these files, `train_index` denotes the training subset and `valid_index` denotes the held-out evaluation subset used for model evaluation.

  ### Ground-truth labels